LabSound/LabSound/README.md

 # WebAudio Compatibility

-The W3C WebAudio specification is listed [at this URL](http://www.w3.org/TR/webaudio/).
-While LabSound is derived from one of the original WebAudio implementations, it does not aim to maintain full API compatibility with the spec.
-In many cases, LabSound has deliberately deviated from the spec for performance or usability reasons.
+LabSound is derived from one of the original WebAudio implementations, but does not maintain full compatibility with the [spec](http://www.w3.org/TR/webaudio/).
+In many cases, LabSound has deliberately deviated from the spec for performance or API usability reasons.
 This is expected to continue into the future as new functionality is added to the engine.
-Generally, one might take any WebAudio JavaScript sample code and transliterate it to LabSound with only mild effort (modulo obvious architectual considerations of JavaScript vs C++).
+It possible to reformulate most WebAudio API sample code written in JS as a LabSound sketch (modulo obvious architectual considerations of JavaScript vs C++).

 # License